blackbelt/jquery.errorHandler.js/README.md

+## About ##

+jQuery errorHandler is a plugin which aims to simplify re-populating forms.
+It's really easy to use.
+All you have to do is pass it a `json` encoded array of key/val pairs following the format `formField => Error description`.
+That's it!
+If you want to get tricky, you can also specify multiple error handlers for different forms on a page.
+You can also tell errorHandler where to place your errors!

 ## Configuration ##

 There are really no configuration options.
 The error handler is triggered via a call to `$.errorHandler({field: 'message'}, 'formId')` where you pass in a key/val pair of form field name and error messages.